-1.26 After what period is a claim for patent infringement time-barred?
+1.28 After what period is a claim for patent infringement time-barred?

-Infringement proceedings cannot be brought unless started within:
+Infringement proceedings cannot be brought unless started within: (a) three years from the day on which the relevant patent is granted; or

-- (a) three years from the day on which the relevant patent is granted; or - (b) six years from the day on which the infringing act was done.
+(b) six years from the day on which the infringing act was done, whichever period ends later.

-1.27 Is there a right of appeal from a first instance judgment, and if so, is it a right to contest all aspects of the judgment?
+1.29 Is there a right of appeal from a first instance judgment, and if so, is it a right to contest all aspects of the judgment?

 A party can appeal judgment of a single judge of the Federal Court to the Full Federal Court of Australia.
-Appeal is as of right in respect of any aspects of the judgment but will only succeed if the appeal Court finds that the judge at first instance made an error of law.
+Appeal is as of right in respect of any aspects of the judgment but will only succeed if the Full Federal Court finds that the judge at first instance made an error of law.

-1.28 What are the typical costs of proceedings to first instance judgment on (i) infringement, and (ii) validity?
+1.30 What are the typical costs of proceedings to first instance judgment on (i) infringement, and (ii) validity?
 How much of such costs are recoverable from the losing party?